- Will I be able to work while completing the program?

 - May I take courses before enrolling in the MHI degree program?

 Yes, you may take classes as a “Graduate Non-Degree” (GND) student.
-You can find more information on how to do so on our Graduate Non-Degree website.
+You can find more information on how to do so on our Graduate Non-Degree page.
 You may apply up to ten credits of coursework taken as a GND student to the MHI program.
 You could also consider pursuing our Healthcare Leadership and Innovation certificate prior to enrolling in the MHI program.

 - Do the online courses have any designated meeting times for class?